vippsas/vipps-developers/newsletters/2022-12-newsletter.md

 See the
 [migration guide](https://developer.vippsmobilepay.com/docs/APIs/recurring-api/v2-to-v3-migration-guide)
 and the [quick start](https://developer.vippsmobilepay.com/docs/APIs/recurring-api/vipps-recurring-api-quick-start) for more details.
-The Recurring API v2 will continue to work, but will not support the new functionality.
+For now the Recurring API v2 will continue to work, but will not support the new functionality.

 Improvements in button text for agreements without initial charge:
 * When an agreement **does not have** an initial charge,